georgeee/itmo-7sem-networks/jitterbug.md

   * token_id - 4-byte integer.
 Meanfull token part (generated in *token_restore*) is stored in 31 bits, leadership is defined by sign:
     * positive value if node is a leader (holds token)
     * negative value otherwise
-  * node_tcp_port - 2-byte integer.
+  * tcp_port - 2-byte integer.
 Port to which tcp listener is bound
+  * host_id - 4-byte integer with highest (sign) bit not used (viewing host_id as a signed integer, it should be >= 0)
   * node_list
     * 4-byte size of list
     * nodes in format:
-       * 1-byte meta-info
-          * lowest bit, 0 - version of ip to use:
+       * signed host_id - 4-byte integer
-            * 1 for IPv6
+          * negative for IPv6 address
-            * 0 for IPv4
+          * positive for IPv4 address
-          * rest of the bits, 1..7 are reserved for future use
        * ip address
           * 4 bytes for IPv4
           * 16 bytes for IPv6